Boomatang/git-grab/docs/usage.md

 Console Help
 -------------
-To invoke the usage on the commandline call `cards --help` Here is the output from the version 0.1.10:
+To invoke the usage on the commandline call `grab --help` Here is the output from the version 0.1.10:

 ```